kolomiytsevs/web-interview/notes.md

 - provide an overview of how you approached this challenge
 - explain any trade-offs you made here, for example if you decided to take less time on the styling so you could concentrate on tests
 - explain what you would have done next, for example you might decide to write more tests or spend more time on styling
+- Add error handling subdivided by field and also success message banner.

 ## General Feedback